UNIVERSITY CATALOG: 2025-2026

 PHIL 230.
 Introduction to Formal Logic (3)

-Prerequisites: Completion of the lower division writing requirement; GE section B4 Mathematics/Quantitative Reasoning or MATH 210.
+Prerequisites: Completion of the lower division writing requirement; GE Basic Skills Area 2 Mathematical Concepts and Quantitative Reasoning or MATH 210.
 Introduction to modern deductive logic, including sentential and first-order logic.
-Students will learn how to translate from English to symbolic language, and will use truth tables, proofs, and other techniques to determine the validity of arguments and identify other …
+Students will learn how to translate from English to symbolic language, and will use truth tables, proofs, and other techniques to determine the validity …

 PHIL 240.
 Environmental Ethics (3)